The longer I lead and manage people the more I realize that the most important element in leading and managing people is actually people.

 You get the idea.

-That’s not new information, but the problem is that every decision a leader makes impacts people.
+This is not new information, but the problem is every decision a leader makes impacts people.
 Some make the leader popular.
 Other decisions make the leader unpopular.
-Therefore, it’s easy for many leaders to become people-pleasers, trying to make sure everyone is happy.
+Therefore, if not intentional it’s easy for many leaders to become people-pleasers, trying to make sure everyone is happy.
 Other leaders go to another extreme and become a controlling leader; never allowing anyone input into the leader’s life or the decision making process.

-One solution for me has been to do a stakeholder analysis of the situation.
-When I consider the person’s interest and power or influence in the organization, it can help the way I respond in making the decision, who’s involved in that process, and help us stay focussed towards the mission, while still valuing people.
+One solution for me has been to do a stakeholder analysis of the situation before making major decisions.
+When I consider the person’s interest and power or influence in the organization it can help the way I respond in making the decision, who’s involved in that process, and help us stay focused towards the mission, while still valuing people.

 This diagram shows a typical stakeholder analysis model:

 If you have an individual on your team with high interest and high power, such as a passionate key leader, you may react differently to their concern over an issue than someone who has little interest in your church and never intends to be a part of the church.
 As an example, the one-time guest who criticizes your music program may not be the voice you listen to most, but you probably should consider the voice of an elder.

 I realize some may see this process as cold or even uncaring, but actually I see it as a paradigm by which to apply wisdom to a circumstance.
 It helps protect and advance Kingdom work more effectively.
 Ultimately, I think our goal as a leader should be to bring the best people to the table, eliminate obstacles involving people, value people, and yet protect the mission of the organization.
 Doing a stakeholder analysis may help with that.

 Could this be a helpful tool for you?